Why Copper Turns Green

 And Why Your Copper Sink Won’t

-People often ask us if copper sinks turn green.
+People often ask us if our copper sinks turn green.
 The short answer is “nope!”
-Copper is a living metal, meaning it has a wonderful capacity to protect itself from the elements, called a patina.
+Copper is a living metal, meaning it has a wonderful capacity to protect itself from the elements.

 When looking for a copper sink, be sure it is made of high-quality copper, whether reclaimed or newly mined and is made by a reputable company with third party certifications.
 This ensures that the copper is not contaminated by lead or other impurities that might cause it to discolor in an undesirable way.